MOLOKAI SWIM

 A. The course has very specific end points Sandy Beach, Alan Davis Beach or very rarely at Makapu'u Point.
 Most of the swims have been ending at Alan Davis Beach.
 It is 2 km closer to Molokai and the currents are usually better on that approach to Oahu.

 It is advisable to swim back to the boat from Alan Davis because the walk to the parking lot is about 400 meters on a rocky trail.
-If you do walk out at Alan Davis be absolutely sure you have slippers or similar footwear to make the hike.
+If you do walk out at Alan Davis be absolutely certain you have slippers or similar footwear to make the hike.

-The swimmer needs to swim back through the shore-break to the escort boat, if they wish to ride the boat back to WYC.
-If there is no car ride at Sandy beach, the escort boat will take the swimmer back to WYC
+At Sandy Beach the parking lot is very close.
+If you have people meeting you at Sandy Beach, you can ride with them back to Waikiki Yacht Club to gather your belongings.
+The car ride and the boat ride back to the club take about the same amount of time.
+The swimmer needs to swim back through the shore-break to the escort boat, if they wish to ride the boat back to berth.
+If there is no car ride at Sandy beach, the escort boat will take the swimmer back to dock on Oahu.

 Q. Where do we meet for the start on Molokai?

 A. The swim starts on Molokai's west side closest to Oahu.
-The meeting point is Kaluakoi Beach: Find the swimming pool at Kaluakoi Resort and come down to the beach area. ( The area is also named Kepuhi beach).
+The meeting point is Kaluakoi Beach: Find the swimming pool at Kaluakoi Resort and wait there until the escort boat arrives.
+Come down to the beach area for loading after contact with the escort boat has been made. ( The area is also named Kepuhi beach).
+In the earlier part of the season Kepuhi beach can be washed out and unsuitable for loading the boat.
+If this is the case, the alternate loading spot is to the south on Papohako Beach or just to the North of Kaluakoi at Māké horse beach.

 Q. Where can I stay in Honolulu?